 To make matters worse, this built-in disappointment (if living longer than previously expected can be called that) gathers pace with age.
 This leads to the retiree becoming increasingly sensitive to changing market conditions and personal circumstances.

 Mortality drag can be demonstrated by considering how much a pension drawdown fund must grow for each year that someone defers buying an equivalent annuity.

 The graph below shows how the excess return of bond yields required to match an annuity purchase varies with age for someone retiring today at 65:

 - Assumes that a fixed income is drawn each year, at a rate matching the annuity that could be bought at the outset.

 - Calculates how fast the remaining portfolio must grow each year, to be able to buy the same annuity as the retiree ages.

 - Assumes the annuity interest rate remains unchanged throughout.

-Unfortunately, neither of these approaches is guaranteed to work.
+Unfortunately, neither of the two options above are guaranteed to work.
 And both invite disappointment in one form or another.

-Annuities get around this issue by taking advantage of mortality cross subsidy (or mortality credits).
+Your customer may wish to consider switching to a form of Annuity Product to get around these issues by taking advantage of mortality cross-subsidy (or mortality credits).
 This is where retirees living longer than average are subsidised by those who have died earlier.

-For a retiree in drawdown, this luxury is not available.
+For a retiree who has chosen to receive their income through drawdown, this luxury is not available.
 They increasingly carry the risk of outliving their pension pot and running out of money.
 Because of this, the optimal sustainable income required to avoid disappointment remains elusive.
 And the drawdown journey needs careful planning and life-long monitoring.